 This post details a proof of concept to combat this by hosting a calendar as an Ethereum smart contract.
 The eth-cal-open calendar implementation allows read-write access via an Ethereum enabled (e.g. metamask) web browser; it also allows a user to access a read-only version of the calendar in a standard calendar client (e.g. MS Outlook).
 The theoretical advantage here is that as long as the Ethereum network exists you will be able to access your data.

 This proof of concept has also been expanded into a role based access version, eth-cal-auth, where an administrator (which defaults to the smart contract owner) allocates other users (as represented by Ethereum accounts) with date-ranged read or write access.
 Typical use cases include an organisational group calendar.
 The primary difference between this and today’s solutions is that once access has been granted (and provided it is not rescinded) a user’s access will continue regardless of their relationship to the organisation - or indeed whether the organisation continues to exist.

-This post is intended to present a quick synopsis, links to repositories and running instances of deliverables from my recent MSc Thesis: Forget-me-block - Exploring digital preservation strategies using Distributed Ledger Technology in the context of personal information management.
+This post is intended to present a synopsis, links to repositories and running instances of deliverables from my recent MSc Thesis which explores this concept: Forget-me-block - Exploring digital preservation strategies using Distributed Ledger Technology in the context of personal information management.

 Received wisdom portrays digital records as guaranteeing perpetuity; as the New York Times wrote a decade ago: “the web means the end of forgetting”.
 The reality however is that digital records suffer similar risks of access loss as the analogue versions they replaced - but through the mechanisms of software, hardware and organisational change.